 What is Pepperoni?

-Pepperoni is a sausage that is made of finely mixed pork and beef, along with several spices.
-Sometimes in place of beef or pork, chicken or turkey meat is used, but that intrudes its authenticity.
+Pepperoni is a sausage made of finely mixed pork, beef, and several spices.
+Sometimes in place of beef or pork, chicken or turkey meat is used, but that intrudes on its authenticity.

 Pepperoni, be it homemade or packaged, has a list of ingredients.
-The main ingredient, that is meat or beef remains the same.
+The main ingredient, meat or beef, remains the same.
 What differs is the variety of spices and chilies used.

 The other ingredients include salt, red pepper powder, black pepper powder, instant cure, mustard seed, fennel seed sugar, allspice powder, garlic, hog casing, ground beef, and ground pork.
 The steps in the making of pepperoni include:

-Firstly, the meat is finely chopped, after which the curing agent is added to the meat along with the other spices.
+Firstly, the meat is finely chopped, after which the curing agent and other spices are added to the meat.
 The mixture is then refrigerated for around 3 days.

 The casings are then prepared, after which they are stuffed with dried meat.
 This is then refrigerated for around 12 hours.